 Seton established a program he called “Brownies” in 1921 for ages 6 through 11 girls and boys, based on his book Woodland Tales, which served as the origin of the Brownies in the Girl Scouts of the USA.

-Seton was a good friend of Dr. and Mrs. Luther H. Gulick, founders of the Camp Fire Girls.
-Seton provided materials and a framework for them that became the first national organization for girls established in 911.
+Dr. and Mrs. Luther H. Gulick were the founders of the Camp Fire Girls.
+Seton provided materials and a framework for them that became the first national organization for girls, established in 1911.
 Dr. Gulick was an educator and philanthropist working for the Russell Sage Foundation.
 He was also a Woodcrafter and contributed to the Boy Scouts of America Scout Handbooks.

 In 1915 Seton founded the Woodcraft League of America as a co-educational program open to children between ages “4 and 94”.
 There were many local Woodcraft groups in the United States in the early part of this century, and fifth-generation lone Woodcrafters are still active today.

 The Woodcraft League declined sharply as a formal organization after Seton died in 1946.
 Today’s only formal group is the Woodcraft Rangers in Los Angeles, who offer nature camps and activities for inner-city children.
-The program is also still an active part of many summer camps.
-For a list of the ones we know about, click here.
+Many summer camps still use Woodcraft’s principles.
+Click here for a list of camps we know about.
 We believe there are more.
 Please contact us if you can add to the list.